 The Timber Legality and Verification System (Sistim Verifikasi Legalitas Kayu - SVLK) was developed to provide legal assurance on timber products from Indonesia.
 In June 2009 the Indonesian Ministry of Forestry issued a ministerial decree on sustainable forest management and timber legality verification through the Minister of Forestry decree No. P.38/Menhut-II/2009 concerning Standard and Guidelines on Assessment and Performance of Sustainable Production Forest Management and Verification of Timber Legality which applies to state and private forests.
 Additionally, with regard to the standard, an assessment guideline is stipulated under a decree of the Director General of Production Forest Management No. P.6/VI-Set/2009.
 The effective implementation of the regulation requires capacity building of relevant stakeholders and organizations, in particular for the owners of community forests.
 The project will focus on the dissemination of information on the new TLAS standard to communities and relevant stakeholders through workshops.
-It will support the establishment of institutions for independent monitoring of TLAS for timber resources from community forests and community plantation forests, conduct a series of training events to introduce and implement the standard to license holders of community forests and community plantation forest as well as local government officers and representatives of small/medium wood processing industries.
+It will support the establishment of institutions for independent monitoring of TLAS for timber resources from community forests and community plantation forest as well as local government officers and representatives of small/medium wood processing industries.